 Additionally, Digital Initiatives uses YouTube to upload digitized videos.
 These videos are embedded and accessible within the ND State Library's collections on Digital Horizons, but they can also be watched directly on YouTube.

 One way to follow Digital Initiatives is to view the department's posts on the ND State Library's blog.
-The Digital Initiatives posts on the blog include updates, information on upcoming events, and new project announcements; but they also include many other topics relating to digital projects, such as digitization, preservation, tips and tricks, recommendations and best practice, resources, and the occasional "just-for-fun" post.
+The posts include updates, information on upcoming events, and new project announcements; but they also include many other topics relating to digital projects, such as digitization, preservation, tips and tricks, recommendations and best practice, resources, and the occasional "just-for-fun" post.

 You can also subscribe to the blog to be notified via email of new posts.
 Consult the PDF below for instructions on how to subscribe to the Digital Initiatives blog.